Colombia's aviation regulator conditionally approves Avianca, Viva Air merger

-BOGOTA, March 22 (Reuters) - Colombia's civil aviation authority has approved a merger between Avianca, the Andean country's flag carrier airline, and Viva Air under conditions that include the smaller carrier reimbursing passengers affected by canceled flights and keeping its low-cost model.
+BOGOTA, March 22 (Reuters) - Colombia's civil aviation authority has approved a merger between Avianca, the Andean country's flag carrier, and Viva Air under conditions that include the smaller carrier reimbursing passengers affected by canceled flights and keeping its low-cost model.

 The merger is a lifeline for embattled Viva, which has struggled financially in the wake of the coronavirus pandemic and seen its situation worsen due to higher fuel prices in 2022 and the depreciation of Colombia's peso.